pouchdb-community/relational-pouch/README.md

 A relational Pouch/Couch is just a regular database that has been partitioned by type.

-So for instance, a document with type "pokemon" and id "1" might have an actual `_id` like "pokemon_1", whereas a "trainer" with id "2" might have an actual `_id` like "trainer_2".
+So for instance, a document with type `"pokemon"` and id `"1"` might have an actual `_id` like `"pokemon_1"`, whereas a `"trainer"` with id `"2"` might have an actual `_id` like `"trainer_2"`.
 It's not rocket science.

-What is important is that this plugin leverages the very efficient `allDocs()` API, rather than relying on the performance-killing `query()` API.
+What is important is that this plugin leverages the very efficient `allDocs()` API, rather than the slower `query()` API.
 Also, it joins related documents by simply making extra requests, rather than using native map/reduce joined documents.
+And it's smart enough to group the requests, so the data is fetched in the fewest posisble number of requests.

-Although this method may seem naïve, in practice you get much better performance, because secondary indexes in Pouch/Couch are just plain slow.
-(I wrote most of Pouch's secondary index logic, so I ought to know.)
+Although this method may seem naïve, in practice you get much better performance, because building secondary indexes in Pouch/Couch takes quite a bit of time.
+Whereas if you just use `allDocs()`, it uses the built-in index on `_id`, so you don't have to wait for an index to be built.

 Testing
 ----